ericmwalk/weblog.lol/weblog/2023/12/2023-12-18_iowa-state-basketball.md

 ---
+title: "2023 Iowa State Basketball Road Trip"
 publish: "true"
 date: 2023-12-18 09:34:35
 url: https://ericmwalk.blog/2023/12/18/iowa-state-basketball.html
 ---

-# 2023 Iowa State Basketball Road Trip

 Last year was the first year for a [Christmas gift to my son](https://ericmwalk.blog/2023/01/11/another-hr-drive.html) I took him to the Iowa State men's basketball game.
 I pulled him out of school a little early and we did a 3 hour trip down to Ames, Iowa for a 7pm game and then once it was done make the 3 hr drive home getting back around 1am.